ros-navigation/navigation2/nav2_controller/doc/README.md

 ![ROS 1 DWB Structure](./images/DWB_Structure_Simplified.svg "ROS 1 DWB Structure")

-We basically removed the `MoveBase` adapter layers and `nav_core2` interfaces.
-Instead, they were replaced by a simple adapter from the `FollowPath` task interface to the `DWBLocalPlanner` component.
+To support the new FollowPath task interface, the `MoveBase` adapter layer and `nav_core2` interfaces were removed.
+They were replaced by an an alternate adapter between the `FollowPath` task interface and the `DWBLocalPlanner` component.

 ## New local planner interface

-For the local planner, the task interface consist of initialization/destruction code and one core method - `execute`.
+For the local planner, the new task interface consist of initialization/destruction code and one core method - `execute`.
 This method gets called with the path produced by the global planner.
 The local planner keeps processing the path until:
 1. It reaches the goal.
 2. It gets a new plan which preempts the current plan.
 3. It fails to produce an adequate plan, in which case it fails and leaves it to the caller to hand off to a recovery behavior.

+This is in contrast to the local planner in ROS1, where the local planner is queried at each iteration for a velocity command and the iteration and publishing of the command were handled by `MoveBase`

 The new task interface looks something like this in pseudocode
 ```c++